AlessandroCorsini/PyPID_mvn/README.md

 Right now this implementation works only for the bivariate case (two sources and one target)

+For a broader implementation of the Partial Information Decomposition please see the [partial-info-decomp](https://github.com/robince/partial-info-decomp) repository

 How to use it:

     from gcmi import copnorm